shediao/sccache/docs/DistributedQuickstart.md

-sccache distributed compilation quickstart
+ccache distributed compilation quickstart
 ==========================================

-This is a quick start guide to getting distributed compilation working with sccache.
+This is a quick start guide to getting distributed compilation working with ccache.
 This guide primarily covers Linux clients. macOS and Windows clients are supported but have seen significantly less testing.

-Get sccache binaries
+Get ccache binaries
 --------------------

-Either [install pre-built sccache binaries](https://github.com/mozilla/sccache#installation), or build sccache locally with the `dist-client` and `dist-server` features enabled:
+Either [install pre-built ccache binaries](https://github.com/shediao/ccache#installation), or build ccache locally with the `dist-client` and `dist-server` features enabled:
 ```
 cargo build --release --features="dist-client dist-server"
 ```

-The `target/release/sccache` binary will be used on the client, and the `target/release/sccache-dist` binary will be used on the scheduler and build server.
+The `target/release/ccache` binary will be used on the client, and the `target/release/ccache-dist` binary will be used on the scheduler and build server.

-If you're only planning to use the client, it is enabled by default, so just `cargo install sccache` should do the trick.
+If you're only planning to use the client, it is enabled by default, so just `cargo install ccache` should do the trick.

 Configure a scheduler
 ---------------------

 If you're adding a server to a cluster that has already been set up, skip ahead to [configuring a build server](#configure-a-build-server).

 The scheduler is a daemon that manages compile request from clients and parcels them out to build servers.
-You only need one of these per sccache setup.
+You only need one of these per ccache setup.
 Currently only Linux is supported for running the scheduler.

 Create a scheduler.conf file to configure client/server authentication.
 A minimal example looks like:
 ```toml